dotnet/interactive/src/dotnet-interactive-vscode-insiders/README.md

 ## Telemetry

 The Polyglot Notebooks extension for VS Code uses the `dotnet-interactive` tool which collects usage and sends telemetry to Microsoft to help us improve our products and services.

+Telemetry is collected when .NET Interactive is started.
+Once .NET Interactive is running, we collect hashed versions of packages imported into the notebook and the languages used to run individual cells.
+We do not collect any additional code or clear text from cells.
+The telemetry is anonymous and reports only the values for a specific subset of the verbs in the .NET Interactive CLI.
+Those verbs are:

+* `dotnet interactive jupyter`
+* `dotnet interactive jupyter install`
+* `dotnet interactive http`
+* `dotnet interactive stdio`

 Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
 See [here](https://github.com/dotnet/interactive/tree/main/docs#telemetry) to learn more about telemetry in Polyglot Notebooks.

 ## License